 Return to Gwyneth Walker Music Catalog

-Download a PDF file of the full score score of this composition.
+Download a PDF file of the choral score of this composition.
+For perusal only -- not printable.

 This a set of songs (updated arrangements and new presentations) about trains.
 There are many colorful American songs on this topic.
-And it is hoped is that this new work will capture the "train spirit" and bring it onto the concert stage with chorus and instruments.
+It is hoped is that this new work will capture the "train spirit" and bring it onto the concert stage with chorus and instruments.
+This music may be performed with piano accompaniment, chamber orchestra (winds, strings and percussion) or with brass quintet, percussion, and piano.

 A familiar American folk song is "A Man of Constant Sorrow."
 Adaptations exist for a maid of constant sorrow as well.
 This is a very simple melody, placed in the key of C major.
 The message is a mournful one.
 The soul is troubled, and not at rest.
 "All through this world, I'm bound to ramble...perhaps I'll take the very next train."
 Then, later, "perhaps I'll die upon this train."
 Some comfort is taken with the lines "I know we'll meet on God's Golden Shore."
 But the life on this earth is one of constant sorrow.